View a markdown version of this page

 Smartsheet integration

-Use the Smartsheet action connector to manage sheets, rows, reports, and search across your Smartsheet workspaces directly in Amazon Quick through natural language.
-This integration uses the Smartsheet API.
-For more information, see Smartsheet API introduction in the Smartsheet documentation.
+With the Smartsheet action connector, you can manage sheets, rows, reports, and search across your Smartsheet workspaces directly in Amazon Quick through natural language.

 1. Go to the Developer Tools Registration page and register the Smartsheet account you want to use with your apps.
 For more information, see Register for Developer Tools in the Smartsheet API documentation.